arepetti/Tinkwell/Documentation/CLI.md

 **`--exclude=<rule>`** **`-x=<rule>`**

 Exclude the specified rule from the output.
 It's useful when `tw measures lint` is part of a build process and a non zero return value might stop the build/deployment.
 If you're absolutely sure that the flagged issue is not a problem then you can instruct the linter to exclude it.
 Use rule ID, not name!
 Use `--verbose` to see exactly which rules are applied.
-You can either exclude a specific rule using its ID or a group, using their category (use the `--verbose` flag to list all the applied measures, including their category).
+You can either exclude a specific rule using its ID or a group, using their category (use the `--verbose` flag to list all the applied rules, including their category).

 **`--strict`**